Macaulay2/Workshop-2023-Minneapolis/A1-Brouwer/README.md

 :small_orange_diamond: `wittDecomp` algorithm for detecting the Witt class of a symmetric bilinear form

-:small_orange_diamond: Refined algorithms for quickly diagonalizing sparse matrices (see `easyUpperTriangular`)
+:small_orange_diamond: Refined algorithms for quickly diagonalizing sparse matrices (see `easyUpperLeftTriangular`)

 # Still to do